SIPP Investment | Benefits Of A SIPP | International SIPPs | France

 SIPPs/International SIPPs are ideal for those with larger UK pension pots who want increased investment flexibility including currencies, or for those who are temporarily, but not permanently non-resident expatriates (expats), or for those who think they are likely to return to the UK to live in the future (or their surviving beneficiaries will return to the UK after their death).

 If your fund is likely to exceed £1,000,000 by retirement, then a QROPS should be considered.
-SIPPs are the main-stay of retirement planning and are also inheritance tax free and good for IHT planning.
+SIPPs are the main-stay of retirement planning and are free from Inheritance Tax and ideal for cross-generation planning.

 Qualifying criteria for a SIPP

 |Holds UK pensions (excluding state pensions) worth at least £100k|

 |Needs access to currency or investments outside and inside the UK|